elastic/apm/specs/agents/tracing-spans-destination.md

 ### Destination service fields

-Spans representing an external call MUST have `context.destination.service` information.
-If the span represents a call to an in-memory database, the information SHOULD still be set.

-Agents SHOULD have a generic component used in all tests that validates that the destination information is present for exit spans.
-Rather than opting into the validation, the testing should provide an opt-out if, for whatever reason, the destination information can't or shouldn't be collected for a particular exit span.

-#### `context.destination.service.name`/`context.destination.service.type`

-ES field: `span.destination.service.name`/`span.destination.service.type`

-The identifier for the destination service.

-**Deprecated**

-These fields are deprecated and removed from Elasticsearch documents.
+In `context.destination.service`, `_.name` and `_.type` fields are deprecated and replaced by `context.service.target.*` fields.

-However, we can't just remove them from the intake payloads as they're required fields in the intake API.

-**Value**
+See [related specification](tracing-spans-service-target.md) for more details.

+The only field still required is `context.destination.service.resource` until APM server is able to infer it.

+#### Deprecated fields

+- `context.destination.service.name` : deprecated but still required in protocol, thus value should be an empty string `""`.
+- `context.destination.service.type` : deprecated but still required in protocol, thus value should be an empty string `""`.

 Agents MUST NOT manually set these fields.
 Agents MUST NOT offer non-deprecated public APIs to set them.

-The intake JSON spec (up until at least 7.15) requires the fields to be present if `context.destination.service.resource` is set.
+The intake JSON spec (up until at least 7.15) requires the deprecated fields to be present if `context.destination.service.resource` is set.
 Future versions of APM Server will remove the fields from the intake API and drop it if sent by agents.

-Agents MAY omit the fields when sending spans to an APM Server version that doesn't require the field.
+Agents MAY omit the deprecated fields when sending spans to an APM Server version that doesn't require the field.
 Otherwise, the field MUST be serialized as an empty string if `context.destination.service.resource` is set.
 Both options result in the fields being omitted from the Elasticsearch document.

+#### Destination resource

-#### `context.destination.service.resource`
+- `context.destination.service.resource` :

-ES field: `span.destination.service.resource`
+  - ES field: `span.destination.service.resource`

-Identifies unique destinations for each service.
+  - Identifies unique destinations for each service.
+  - value should be inferred from `context.service.target.*` fields
+  - required for compatibility with existing features (Service Map, Dependencies) that rely on it
+  - might become optional in the future once APM server is able to infer the value from `context.service.target.*` fields.

+Spans representing an external call MUST have `context.destination.service` information.
+If the span represents a call to an in-memory database, the information SHOULD still be set.

+Agents SHOULD have a generic component used in all tests that validates that the destination information is present for exit spans.
+Rather than opting into the validation, the testing should provide an opt-out if, for whatever reason, the destination information can't or shouldn't be collected for a particular exit span.

 **Usage**